Nexiauk/fableseed_stories/README.md

 #### **The W3C Markup Validation Service**
-I used the text input method to validate the HTML of each page.
+I used the text input method on the [W3C Markup Validation Service](https://validator.w3.org/) to validate the HTML of each page.
 I copied the fully rendered HTML from the browser’s page source, ensuring that all Django template variables were resolved before checking.

 **cultivate.html**<br>
 *No errors or warnings to show.*